Better Clean Up Your Credit if You Want One of These Jobs

 Can You Refuse a Credit Check?

 Yes, you are by no means required to submit to a credit check by a potential employer.
 Understand, though, that your refusal probably means you won't be considered for the job.
+This again, depends on the state you live in.

-Do Employers Really Check Credit Reports?
+Do Employers Check Credit Reports?

 Though the number of employers checking credit has fallen in recent years, it is still a common practice.
 In 2014, 47 percent of employers used credit checks.
 Thirty-four percent of employers say they only check credit of those being considered for certain positions, whereas 13 percent say they check the credit of applicants for every position.